zhrum/minishift_no_root_solution/README.md

 # minishift_no_root_solution

-### login to minishift
+login to minishift
 ```
 oc login $(minishift ip):8443
 ```

-###Create a new project to test
+Create a new project to test
 ```
 oc new-project test
 ```

-#login to projet
+login to projet
 ```
 oc login -u system:admin -n test
 ```

-#Grab the cluster ip address provided for openshift internal registry
-#The user must have the system:registry role.
+Grab the cluster ip address provided for openshift internal registry The user must have the system:registry role.
 To add this role:
 ```
-oc adm policy add-role-to-user system:registry admin
+oc adm policy add-role-to-user system:registry coucou
 ```
-#Have the admin role for the project associated with the Docker operation.
+Have the admin role for the project associated with the Docker operation.
 For example, if accessing images in the global openshift project:
 ```
-oc adm policy add-role-to-user admin admin -n test
+oc adm policy add-role-to-user admin coucou -n test
 ```

-#For writing or pushing images, for example when using the docker push command, the user must have the system:image-builder role.
+For writing or pushing images, for example when using the docker push command, the user must have the system:image-builder role.
 To add this role:
 ```
-oc adm policy add-role-to-user system:image-builder admin
+oc adm policy add-role-to-user system:image-builder coucou
 ```
-#Grab the cluster ip address provided for openshift internal registry
+Grab the cluster ip address provided for openshift internal registry
 ```
 oc get svc -n default | grep registry #172.30.1.1
 ```

-#login to internal docker reg
+login to internal docker reg
 ```
 docker login -p $(oc whoami -t) $(minishift openshift registry)
 ```
-#I don't konw why but this is necessary
+I don't konw why but this is necessary
 ```
 eval $(minishift docker-env)
 ```
-#Create the docker file
+Create the docker file

 ```
 mkdir smiletomcat